-Aim The purpose of this stage is to: - understand the problem(s) to be solved - determine the need for action - formulate ideas, and - undertake a preliminary assessment of what may be required (project sizing and request for discovery investment).
-Key activities in this stage - Project is identified as subject to this framework and manual (refer section 4) 112, 1121111111111111111111111111111111 - Discovery is undertaken - The need for action is confirmed - A project sponsor is formally identified by the Project Oversight Committee - A budget for investigations is approved (if necessary) Who is involved - Staff members - Project Sponsor - Project Oversight Committee Outputs produced during - Project Identification document this stage - Budget allocation for investigations (if required) Things to think about It is important to recognise that at conception, there may be limited information available and resource estimates are typically very preliminary.
-This stage should therefore concentrate on achieving agreement on the problem to be solved, rather than on potential solutions. - What are the problem(s) to be solved? - Who are they problems for? - Is action required? - What are all the ways we could frame the problem(s)? - What size is the problem(s) and possible responses? - How urgent is the problem(s)? - What are the implications of not acting?
+Aim The purpose of this stage is to: understand the problem(s) to be solved determine the need for action formulate ideas, and undertake a preliminary assessment of what may be required (project sizing and request for discovery investment).
+Key activities in this stage Project is identified as subject to this framework and manual (refer section 4) Discovery is undertaken The need for action is confirmed A project sponsor is formally identified by the Project Board A budget for investigations is approved (if necessary) Who is involved Staff members Project Sponsor Project Board Outputs produced during this stage Project Identification document Budget allocation for investigations (if required) Things to think about It is important to recognise that at conception, there may be limited information available and resource estimates are typically very preliminary.
+This stage should therefore concentrate on achieving agreement on the problem to be solved, rather than on potential solutions.
+What are the problem(s) to be solved?
+Who are they problems for?
+Is action required?
+What are all the ways we could frame the problem(s)?
+What size is the problem(s) and possible responses?
+How urgent is the problem(s)?
+What are the implications of not acting?
 Templates Project Identification Template - Appendix 2.
+N-